A Structured Family of Grassmannian Constellations via Geodesic Mapping for MIMO Noncoherent Communications: Introduction

 For noncoherent MIMO communications, the problem of designing a Grassmannian constellation consists of finding a set of matrices that minimizes symbol error probability (SEP), with energy and power normalization inherently guaranteed by the unitary space-time condition.
 For the asymptotic case with an infinite number of points, the optimal design approach is to randomly sample the Grassmann manifold.
 However, in practical scenarios with a finite number of constellation points, the problem becomes considerably more complex.
 The packing problem on the Grassmann manifold endowed with a Riemannian metric---which induces the natural notion of distance on the manifold, also known as geodesic distance---remains unsolved for an arbitrary number of points \cite{packgrass}.
 Furthermore, beyond the geodesic distance, other figures of merit have been investigated for minimizing SEP or pairwise error probability (PEP), which, depending on the scenario, may serve as more effective predictors.
 Examples include the chordal distance \cite{do1}, \cite{grassma}, the diversity product (DP) \cite{do2}, \cite{do3}, also known as the coherence criterion, and the asymptotic union bound (UB) \cite{ubp}, \cite{ub}.

 In general, constellation designs in the literature can be classified into two categories: structured and unstructured \cite{thesis}, \cite{ub}.
-The first category imposes a certain structure on the space-time matrices, which simplifies both the design process and symbol decoding \cite{syste_di}, \cite{expmap1}, \cite{expmap2}, \cite{geo_di}, \cite{struct_can}.
+The first category imposes a certain structure on the space-time matrices, which simplifies both the design process and symbol decoding \cite{syste_di}, \cite{expmap1}, \cite{expmap2}, \cite{geo_di}, \cite{systema}, \cite{struct_can}.
 This is a considerable advantage, since the computational complexity of the maximum-likelihood (ML) detector for arbitrary Grassmannian constellations represents a major challenge for practical implementation as the number of points (and thus the spectral efficiency) increases.
+In particular, the constellations presented in \cite{systema} are also based on geodesic curves of the Grassmann manifold, although they do not exhibit the property of having a single nonzero entry per row.
 On the other hand, unstructured designs do not impose any specific restrictions and rely on numerical optimization, typically with the primary goal of improving error probability performance \cite{ub}, \cite{un1}, \cite{un2}, \cite{dp}, in which they generally surpass structured designs.
 However, they have the disadvantage of yielding non-deterministic solutions, and the absence of structure makes it difficult to reduce the computational complexity of ML detection.
 To the best of our knowledge, the work in \cite{ub}, based on gradient optimization of the UB criterion, provides the best unstructured Grassmannian constellation designs in terms of reported numerical SER results, followed closely by the earlier work in \cite{dp}, which was based on gradient optimization of the DP (coherence criterion).